Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Introduction

 \section{Introduction}

-Problems on the stability of switched linear systems have been attracted many researchers in the last two decades \cite{Hespanha_itac_04}.
-A well-known approach to the stability of switched linear systems is to impose constraints on the set of switching signals so as to guarantee the stability.
-Mainly, two kinds of constraints are considered: minimum dwell time constraint and average dwell time constraint.
-In the former approach, intervals between two consecutive switchings are assumed to be larger than or equal to a number called minimum dwell time, whereas in the latter approach these intervals are assumed to be larger than or equal to a number on average, the number being called average dwell time.
+Problems {regarding} the stability of switched linear systems have been attracted {the interest of} many researchers in the last two decades \cite{Hespanha_itac_04}.
+A well-known approach to the stability of switched linear systems is to impose constraints on the set of switching signals so as to guarantee the stability \cite{Morse_itac_96,Geromel_sjco_06,Guo_2012,Cai_2012}.
+Mainly, two kinds of constraints {have been} considered: minimum dwell time constraint and average dwell time constraint. {For the former}, intervals between two consecutive switchings are assumed to be larger than or equal to a number called minimum dwell time, whereas {for the latter}, these intervals are assumed to be{, on average,} larger than or equal to a number called average dwell time.

-In literature, there are many methods to find a minimum dwell time and/or average dwell time for a given switched system that guarantees stability.
-However, in general, there is no method that estimates the smallest possible minimum (or average) dwell time for a given switched systems.
-The most efficient methods can find relatively good values for minimum (or average) dwell time, but they depend on the linear matrix inequalities (LMI) and therefore do not give any insight between the subsystem properties and the minimum (or average) dwell time.
+In {the} literature, there are many methods to find {the} minimum dwell time and/or {the} average dwell time{ that guarantee stability of} a given switched system \cite{Shorten2007}.
+However, in general, there is no method that gives the smallest possible minimum (or average) dwell time in terms of subsystem properties.
+The most efficient methods that can be used to approximate the minimum (or average) dwell time are based on linear matrix inequalities \cite{Geromel_sjco_06,Chesi2012} and therefore, {they} do not give any insight in the relationship between the subsystem properties and the minimum (or average) dwell time \cite{Haimovich2011}.